Tulsi Gabbard To Donald Trump: ‘We Are Not Your Prostitutes,’ ‘You Are Not Our Pimp’

 — Charles Я. Davis (@charliearchy) September 12, 2019

-As for Gabbard, she is currently in ninth place in the polls.
-Her failure to qualify for the September debate caused her the lash out at the Democratic National Committee (DNC) for their purportedly confusing requirements.
+As for Gabbard, she is currently in 9th place in the polls.
+Her failure to qualify for the September debate caused her to lash out at the Democratic National Committee (DNC) for their purportedly confusing requirements.
 Per LA Progressive, Gabbard’s relationship with the DNC has been fractured since she left the formal governing body following their treatment of Bernie Sanders in 2016.

 As of now, Gabbard has yet to qualify for the October debates.
 During the second debate, she created one of the night’s highlights by attacking Kamala Harris’ record as a prosecutor — a move that saw Harris drop in the polls and never quite recover.
 In the first debate, she also received attention sparring with Tim Ryan about military intervention.